suriu21/Azure-/Azure Cloud.md

 For Example: - Azure Cloud Computing

-Public cloud  : - like to use every one access through public internet its most common way of deploying cloud computing
+Public cloud  : - like to use every one access through public internet its most common way of deploying cloud computing.

-Private cloud : - like to use our business organization are used it’s like hosted by a third-party service provider

-Hybrid cloud  : - like to use every one like public cloud and private cloud by allowing data and application to be shared
+Private cloud : - like to use our business organization are used it’s like hosted by a third-party service provider Hybrid cloud  : - like to use every one like public cloud and private cloud by allowing data and application to be shared                       between them.
-                   between them.